 *We allow our bees to swarm, if they choose- and never use queen excluders.

-We are constantly working with other like minded beekeepers to come up with sustainable solutions for the problems facing the bees.
+We are continually working with other like minded beekeepers to come up with sustainable solutions for the problems facing the bees.
 We listen to the bees and understand that they have changing needs.
 Our job is to stay sensitive to those needs.
 It's our duty as beekeepers to challenge our community to put the bees first, over profits.

 At Bee Boys, we don't believe the current organic certification is acceptable for clean raw honey.
 Organic beekeepers are permitted to use chemicals and pesticide treatments in the colonies.
 Organic beekeepers are also permitted to feed their bees sugar, and then re-sell that 'product' as honey!!!